pablodecm/phd_thesis/src/101_chapter_1.md

   120 orders of magnitude [cite].

-* **naturalness, hierarchy and fine-tunning concerns**:
+* **naturalness, hierarchy and fine-tunning concerns**: as discussed at the beginning of Section [-@sec:standard_model], the SM can be thought of the most general theory based on  a set symmetries, and its 19 [check] parameters (or 24 [check] accounting for neutrino masses) are not obtained from first principles but measured experimentally.
+  Having such a large number of free parameters and observing large differences among their relative magnitude, has been viewed as a theoretical concern from an aesthetic perspective.
+A related issue is why the electroweak energy scale (epitomised by the Higgs mass) is much smaller than the assumed cut-off scale of the SM, where gravitational interactions become relevant
+  $M_{\textrm{Planck}} \approx 10^{19} \textrm{GeV}$, which is
+  generally referred as the *hierarchy problem*.
+In the absence of New Physics or additional interaction mechanisms, the only way to obtain the observed Higgs mass from a the bare Higgs mass (at zero energies) is through a very precise cancellation of divergences, which is regarded as an *unnatural* or *fine-tunned* property of the SM theory.

-Other possible issues have also been raised, that likely can be adressed once the higher precision measurements of the SM become available, such as the apparent vacuum meta-stability [cite] or the strong CP problem [cite].
+Other possible issues, in some cases related with those discused, have also been raised such as the apparent vacuum meta-stability [cite] or the strong CP problem [cite].
+Some of these issues can be clarified once the higher precision measurements of the SM become available.

 ### Possible Extensions